Your Gateway to Toledo and Northwest Ohio History

 When Oldfield began racing in 1902, racing was solidly an elite sport.
 Most drivers were millionaires and competitions were organized by automobile clubs that were exclusive, not only by reason of their selective membership policies, but by the simple fact that in those days automobiles were handmade and priced beyond the reach of all but the wealthiest.
 Those few drivers who came from more humble backgrounds, like DePalma, ingratiated themselves to the elite by wearing the livery of a servant.

 DePalma, for example, maintained a strict dress code with his crew - pressed and bleached whites from head to toe at all times.
 As in horse racing, the owner of the car was credited with victories along with the driver, and sometimes the driver received even less attention!
-Oldfield's working class credentials were solid: born in a log cabin on a marginal farm, his father a laborer and his mother a seamstress, pressed into work as a newsboy before his teenage years, following his farmer into railroad labor, kitchen service, and finally bell boy and elevator operator in Toledo's downtown hotels.
+Oldfield's working class credentials were solid: born in a log cabin on a marginal farm, his father a laborer and his mother a seamstress, pressed into work as a newsboy before his teenage years, following his father into railroad labor, kitchen service, and finally bell boy and elevator operator in Toledo's downtown hotels.
 The family home in Toledo was a small, wood frame house on the outskirts of town, near enough to the mainline railroad tracks that the neighborhood would shudder when the express went through and far enough from the core of the city that outhouses stood in all the backyards.
 His first experience with speed was hitching a ride on the fire trucks, whose runs in a city bursting at the seams were all too frequent.
 His second was on a bicycle he stole at night from the hotel storage room where he worked.
 After his brief and limited success as a professional bicycle racer (he placed second in the state championship), his goal in life was to become a prizefighter or a salesman.
 He didn't succeed at either.

 Ralph DePalma's dress codeRalph DePalma's dress code